-- Advanced courses offered at the high school level and developed by the University Entrance Examination Board, New York. - Courses may be used for admission and/or transfer credit purposes.
+- The Advanced Placement (AP) Program offers college-level courses and exams that individuals can take in designated high schools through the CollegeBoard. - Courses may be used for admission and/or transfer credit purposes.

 Advisor

 Faculty member or staff who helps students select their program of study and the specific courses that will satisfy graduation requirements for their program.
 Advisors have been assigned to each program the University offers.
 Students should keep their original advisor as long as they stay in the same program.